Dog Adoptions near Charleston, SC

 Hallie Hill Animal Sanctuary is a no-kill animal shelter near Charleston, SC promoting furever adoptions and providing community education about the benefits of dog adoption.

 When you adopt a dog from Hallie Hill you will be fully informed of their health status and any medical requirements they may have.
 All of our animals are spayed/neutered and fully vaccinated.
 If you are interested in adopting a dog, please submit the Dog Adoption Application found in the right hand column of the web page.
 You may also contact us to schedule a meet and greet before submitting your application.
-To schedule an appointment contact us at 843-889-3713.
+To schedule an appointment at our dog adoption shelter contact us at 843-889-3713.

 *For the safety and security of the animals in our care, we do not do same-day-adoptions.
 This allows us to fully review the adopter and adoptee to assure that there are no circumstances that prevent a positive match between the two.